noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 finds them all
-basil - speak with animals : hit the man in the tank! arty finishes off the beans in a round! john chucks a prawn at basil's feed basil panic kills it
+basil - speak with animals : hit the man in the tank! arty finishes off the beans in a round! john chucks a prawn at basil's feet basil panic kills it

 we win with record time